Valley-Hall In-Plane Edge States as Building Blocks for Elastodynamic Logic Circuits: Toplogically-protected edge states

-In Fig.~\ref{phase}, we plot the phase for each node in the FEA model and we monitor the values at the nodes located along the interface defined in Fig.~\ref{sc} (a).
+In Fig.~\ref{phase}, we plot the phase of displacement $u(\mathbf{r},t)$ (when t=0) for each node in the FEA model and we monitor the values at the nodes located along the interface defined in Fig. 2 (a) in the main article.
 Here, we focus our attention on a TPES with wavevector $k_x =2\pi/3$, i.e., the $\boldsymbol{K}$ valley.
-As previously shown in Fig. \ref{sc} (c), this mode has a positive group velocity and thus corresponds to a mode that transports energy from left to right, as denoted by the green arrow in Fig.~\ref{phase}.
+As previously shown in Fig. 2 (c) in the article, this mode has a positive group velocity and thus corresponds to a mode that transports energy from left to right, as denoted by the green arrow in Fig.~\ref{phase}.
 From the colormap in Fig.~\ref{phase}, as can be seen, along the horizontal interface, the phase angle returns to the same value after every three unit cells following a high-zero-low sequence, which we term ``clockwise" (the opposite low-zero-high sequence will be called ``counter-clockwise").
 The 3-cell periodicity and clockwise pattern are obtained for the selected wavenumber $k_x=+2\pi/3$, while the TPES at $k_x=-2\pi/3$ (not shown) has the same periodicity but counter-clockwise pattern.
 Now, let us consider other lattice directions along which possible domain interfaces can be realized.
 Along R1 and R2, which form a $60^\circ$ angle with the horizontal interface, we observe that the phase also propagates clockwise.
-In other words, the phase pattern for a right-propagating TPES is fully consistent with TPES modes propagating along R1 and R2.

-Phase consistency is a crucial criterion for wave propagation.
-In general, wave propagation tends to maximize phase consistency, i.e., a wave will usually choose the propagation direction such that the in-coming and out-going waves have the highest phase coherence and therefore the most efficient energy transfer.
+In other words, the phase pattern for a right-propagating TPES is fully consistent with TPES modes propagating along R1 and R2. ''maximize phase consistency, i.e., a wave will usually choose the propagation direction such that the in-coming and out-going waves have the highest phase coherence and therefore the most efficient energy transfer.
 For example, in a 3D homogeneous medium, the phase pattern of a plane wave is best matched by itself, and thus a wave will choose to maintain its wave-vector such that perfect phase match is preserved.
 However, if the wave impinges on a 2D interface, because phase coherence cannot be maintained in the whole 3D space anymore, the next best option is selected, i.e., to maintain the phase pattern along the 2D interface, leading to the mechanisms behind the well-known reflection and refraction patterns.

 We can apply the same principle to the TPES.
 First, we consider a multi-segment interface which switches direction from the horizontal to either R1 or R2.
 At a corner, a wave packet propagating from left to right along the $x$-axis has two options: (a) being reflected towards the left or (b) propagation along R1 or R2.
 The phase pattern is fully preserved (clockwise in this case) for option (b), while in option (a), the phase will have to change its pattern to counter-clockwise, failing to match that of the incoming wave.
 Therefore, the wave will prefer traveling around the $60^\circ$ sharp corner, rather than being scattered back, which explains why a TPES can transmit through such a corner with nearly zero back-scattering.